geopython/diving-into-pygeoapi/workshop/content/docs/publishing/ogcapi-features.md

 !!!
 Note

-    You can even use OGR to append new features to an OGC API - Features collection which supports transactions (pygeoapi transaction support is planned for future implementation)
+    You can even use OGR to append new features to an OGC API - Features collection which supports transactions.
+Read more [here](https://docs.pygeoapi.io/en/latest/transactions.html) about support for transactions in pygeoapi.

 ### OWSLib - Advanced